SebastienGuerault/udemy-angular-password-generator/README.md

 ## **Development Server**

 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
+Or you can run ng serve -o to directly open the app in your browser.

 ## **Code Scaffolding**